CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_02.md

 Click on the scale and character assigned to this track will sing this key.

-!!! hint "hint for note input"
+!!! tip "hint for note input"
     It is not recommended to use the tiny gaps between the notes to express the sokuon (っ, small tsu), or to use the position of the notes to express the timing of the vocalisation.

     Including the sokuon in the lyrics and adjusting the timing of the vocalisation in the Timing adjustment screen will get a better song.